 Northwest Review was first published by the University of Oregon in 1957.
 The inaugural issue sold for fifty cents and included native Oregonian Ken Kesey’s first publication, a short story called “The First Sunday in September.”
 In its fifty-four year history, the University of Oregon’s Northwest Review has published multiple winners of the Pulitzer-Prize, the National Book Award, the Booker Prize, and the National Book Critics Circle Award.

-As of April, submissions are now open electronically for the first time in the magazine’s history, and the next paper edition of the journal will be published in the Fall of 2020 for the original price of the magazine as it was first published: fifty cents.
+As of April, submissions are now open electronically for the first time in the magazine’s history, and the next paper edition of the journal will be published in the Fall of 2020.
+Sign up for a subscription here.

 Editor and Publisher – S. Tremaine Nelson

 - S. Tremaine Nelson published his first work of fiction in the Fall 2007 issue of Northwest Review.
 He is a fiction reader at The Paris Review and an alumnus of the Fiction Department of The New Yorker.
 He is president of the Northwest Review Foundation and is a fourth-generation Oregonian living in Portland, where he was born and raised.
 For updates about the journal’s publication schedule, follow @nwest_review and NWReview.

 Managing Editor and Nonfiction Editor – Brian Michael Murphy